-- \ Prices above are for the use of two people per room. - \\ "High season" rates will be applied on the days immediately preceding Sundays and national holidays, throughout the Golden Week holidays, from July 20 through August 31, and throughout the end of the year and New Year's holidays. - \\ In order to ensure a relaxing experience at the Museum and Oval, we kindly ask families with children younger than elementary school to stay at other facilities. - \ Oval guests only.
+- Prices above are for the use of two people per room. - "High season" rates will be applied on the Saturdays and days before National Holidays(excluding January through February); New Year's holidays; for the whole month of April, May, August, October and November. - ※ In order to ensure a relaxing experience at the Museum and Oval, we kindly ask families with children younger than elementary school to stay at other facilities. - ※ Oval guests only.